 Be aware of your effect on women.
 No, not your radiating glow of irresistible masculinity–quite the opposite.

-If you’re not up to date on politics, talk to your feminist friends about who they’re voting for and what they think the biggest issues are.
-Get input from different people who face oppression and make a more-informed decision to elect someone who will change the way our society treats gender, racial, and sexual minorities for the better.
+Try to educate yourself on political issues around elections and use your best judgement to make electoral choices that benefit those suffering from oppression.
+If you’re not up to date on politics, talk to your feminist friends about who they’re voting for and what they think the biggest issues in the election are.
+Get input from different people who face oppression and make an informed decision to elect someone who will change the way our society treats gender, racial, and sexual minorities for the better.